scala/docs.scala-lang/_includes/_markdown/install-munit.md

-MUnit is the testing library of the Scala Toolkit.

 {% altDetails install-info-box 'Installing MUnit' %}

-## Installing MUnit

 {% tabs munit-unit-test-1 class=tabs-build-tool %}
 {% tab 'Scala CLI' %}
-In Scala CLI, you can install the entire toolkit in a single line:
+You can install the entire toolkit in a single line:
 ```scala
 //> using toolkit "latest"
 ```